nopnop2002/esp-idf-vs1053/README.md

 ---

 # About 128K bit rate radio station
-In this example, radio stations larger than 128K bit rate cannot be played for a long time.
+With the VS1003, radio stations larger than 128K bit rate cannot be played for a long time.
+VS1003 and VS1053 have completely different performance.
 Click [here](https://github.com/nopnop2002/esp-idf-vs1053/issues/2) for details.